snowplow/snowplow/3-enrich/stream-enrich/README.md

-# Scala Kinesis Enrich
+# Stream Enrich

 ## Introduction

-Scala Kinesis Enrich processes raw [Snowplow][snowplow] events from an input [Amazon Kinesis][kinesis] stream and stores enriched events into output Kinesis streams.
+Stream Enrich processes raw [Snowplow][snowplow] events from an input [Amazon Kinesis][kinesis] stream and stores enriched events into output Kinesis streams.
 Events are enriched using the [scala-common-enrich][common-enrich] library.